Every professional displayed on Counselling Directory has been independently

 How we could get started

 I am very happy if you wish to either telephone me or send an email.
-We could then look at arranging to meet for an initial consultation.
+We would then look at arranging an initial consultation - which is an initial conversation on the 'phone or Skype.
 This is free of charge.
-I will ask which room location suits you best - Ryton, Morpeth or Hexham and we can arrange a time and date to suit us both.
-Sessions are available during some weekdays and on some weekday early evenings.
-If, after meeting, you were happy to go ahead we would arrange a second session.
+At time of writing (summer 2021) I work on Mondays and Wednesdays only.
+If, after this conversation, we were both happy to go ahead we would arrange a first face-to-face session.
 Counselling is on a weekly basis, the duration agreed by both.

 What happens at this first meeting ?